leta199/Guess-Again/README.md

 0.5 points - guessing within 2.5 of the average nd outside 1.5 of the random average.
 0 points - guessing outside 2.5 of the average.

-In this notebook project we will aim to:
+In this notebook project, we will aim to:
 - Create the game "Guess Again" by making a basic Python function with if statements.
 - Explore the use of new packages like `random` and the `input` function.
 - Explore alternative methods of implementing if/ elif and else statements.